The 20 Best Facial Paralysis Doctors in France

 Compiegne, FR

-Marie-christine Ho Ba Tho practices in Compiegne, France.
+Marie-christine Ho Ba Tho practices practicing medicine in Compiegne, France.
 Ms. Ho Ba Tho is rated as an Advanced expert by MediFind in the treatment of Facial Paralysis.
-Her top areas of expertise are Facial Paralysis and Slipped Capital Femoral Epiphysis.
+She is also highly rated in 1 other condition, according to our data.
+Her clinical expertise encompasses Facial Paralysis and Slipped Capital Femoral Epiphysis.

 Advanced in Facial Paralysis